tapcartinc/custom-block-templates/Rebuy Product Recommendations/README.md

 - **[REQUIRED]** Line 23 (HTML) should be replaced by your API key

 ### 5. Add a custom font
-Import a custom font to conform to your App's design system by pasting a font link in the 'Import Fonts' field in the 'Settings' tab of the [Custom Blocks Editor](https://ap.tapcart.com/custom-blocks).
-From here, the font will need to be referrenced using `font-family` in your CSS.
+Import the Tapcart font, or a custom font to conform to your App's design system by pasting a font link in the 'Import Fonts' field in the 'Settings' tab of the [Custom Blocks Editor](https://ap.tapcart.com/custom-blocks).
+If using the Tapcart font (below), it will work upon pasting.
+If using a custom font link, the reference to the font will need to be updated in the CSS tab in the editor.

 - `fontlink.com`